 - Tier 3: Campaign-specific terms that cannibalize better-performing campaigns

-Automation Tip: Use Helium 10’s Operations or Sellics to automatically identify and add negative keywords based on performance thresholds.
+Automation Tip: Use Helium 10’s Operations, Sellics, or the new PPC Entourage AI to automatically identify and add negative keywords based on performance thresholds.

 4. Setting and Forgetting